Abishhhekkk/I2C-Scanner-Code/README.md

 **Features** ✨

-Detects connected I2C devices 🔍
+-Detects connected I2C devices 🔍

-Displays device addresses in hexadecimal format 💻
+-Displays device addresses in hexadecimal format 💻

-Configurable SDA and SCL pins (**default: GPIO21 for SDA and GPIO22 for SCL**) 🔌
+-Configurable SDA and SCL pins (**default: GPIO21 for SDA and GPIO22 for SCL**) 🔌

-Simple setup and easy to use ⚡
+-Simple setup and easy to use ⚡

 **Requirements 📝**

-ESP32 microcontroller 🌐
+-ESP32 microcontroller 🌐

-Arduino IDE with ESP32 support 💻
+-Arduino IDE with ESP32 support 💻

 **Connected I2C devices 🔗**

 **Instructions 🚀**

-Connect the ESP32 to your computer via USB. 🔌
+-Connect the ESP32 to your computer via USB. 🔌

-Install the ESP32 board in the Arduino IDE if you haven't already. 🛠️
+-Install the ESP32 board in the Arduino IDE if you haven't already. 🛠️

-Upl**oad the code to your ESP32 board. 📤**
+-**Upload the code to your ESP32 board. 📤**

-Open the Serial Monitor (set baud rate to 115200). 🖥️
+-Open the Serial Monitor (set baud rate to 115200). 🖥️

-The connected I2C devices will be listed by their I2C address in the Serial Monitor. 📜
+-The connected I2C devices will be listed by their I2C address in the Serial Monitor. 📜

 **Code Description 📝**

-The code scans I2C addresses from 1 to 127. 🔍
+-The code scans I2C addresses from 1 to 127. 🔍

-If a device responds, its I2C address is printed in the Serial Monitor. 💬
+-If a device responds, its I2C address is printed in the Serial Monitor. 💬

-The default SDA and SCL pins are GPIO21 and GPIO22, but you can change them as needed. ⚙️
+-The default SDA and SCL pins are GPIO21 and GPIO22, but you can change them as needed. ⚙️

 **Example Output 💡**